File Operations in Python, File opening models With Python

 Practical Example of General File Management

 Now we understood all the operations individually, we must now understand how these functions work together in a general file management task.
-In the following example, we will understand how these methods are used and in which order would help one performing any file operation task on its own.
+In the following example, we will understand how to use these methods and the order that will help you perform any file operation task on your own.
 An important thing to note is every time before shifting from writing into a file to read from file and vice versa, one must close the current file opened in a specific mode & open it again in the mode we want.
 Now, let us move to the example:

 file = open("myfile.txt", 'w')